SCIInstitute/ShapeWorks/Documentation/ShapeWorksCommands/ShapeWorksCommands.md

 **--nmodes=INT:** Number of modes to use

-**--saveto=STRING:** Save the reconstructions sorted by generalization along with the mapping to the original shape
+**--saveto=STRING:** Save the reconstructions sorted by specificity along with the mapping to the original shape

 <a href="#top">Back to Top</a>